 3. Using the workshop

 c) Our workshop uses “clean processes” only, so we suggest you use silver, gilding metal, copper or brass for your projects.
 Aluminium, lead, and pewter are not used in the workshop at all, as the dust can cause damage to precious metal items.
 Any other materials (wood, perspex etc) will need approval by The JQ Set before use in the workshop.

 3.2 To use the workshop safely all students will need to complete our Health and Safety Induction – this is included as part of the Beginners Level 0 course.
 The Taster courses cover training for the tools you will use but is not the full induction.
 If you have previous experience and would like to join our courses at Improvers level, please get in touch to chat to us about your specific experience.
-You may need to come in a bit early for your first session to ensure you have been taught to use the tools and equipment to our safety levels.
+You may need to come in a bit early for your first session to ensure you have been taught to use the tools and equipment to our safety requirements.

-3.3 Our studio is situated on the ground floor one step up from the pavement, with one step up into the toilet facilities.
+3.3 Our ground floor studio has one step up from the pavement and one step up into the toilet facilities.
 We regret that our facilities and equipment are not fully wheelchair-accessible.

-3.4 We have a workshop dog!
-If he’s in, he’ll be in another part of the studio whilst classes are happening, and whilst he is a poodle-mix (and supposedly hypo-allergenic) it might not be an appropriate place for someone with allergies.
+3.4 We have a super-friendly workshop dog, Tino.
+He’ll most likely be in another part of the studio during classes.
+Whilst he is a poodle-mix (and supposedly hypo-allergenic) it might not be an appropriate place for someone with pet allergies.

 3.5 A number of chemicals are used in the studio (in line with COSHH regulations) so it might not be an appropriate place for someone with severe asthma or extreme sensitivities.

 4. Student Responsibilities

-4.1 Please dress appropriately for a workshop environment, with closed-toed low-heel shoes, hair ties, and remove or secure any loose clothing/jewellery.
-You will be supplied with an apron and any Personal Protective Equipment (Safety glasses, Ear defenders, Dust Mask etc) needed for particular tasks.
+4.1 Please dress appropriately for a workshop environment, with closed-toed low-heel shoes, hair ties, and remove/secure any loose clothing/jewellery.
+We will provide you with an apron and any Personal Protective Equipment (PPE) needed for particular tasks.
 Bring a pen and a notebook, and reading glasses if required!